jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Create Pack

-Create Pack is a feature of the Tick It site, users will have
+Create Pack is a feature of the Tick It site giving users the ability to add task to a pack, thus grouping relevant tasks together in one central location.

 <details>
 <summary>Create Pack image</summary>